xeraa/vagrant-elastic-stack/readme.md

 * Logstash parsing the Syslog file
 * Heartbeat pinging nginx
 * Metricbeat collecting system metrics plus nginx, MongoDB, and Redis
-* Packetbeat sending its data via Redis
+* Packetbeat sending its data via Redis and monitoring flows, ICMP, DNS, HTTP (nginx and Kibana), Redis, and MongoDB (generate traffic with `$ mongo /elastic-stack/mongodb.js`)
 * On 64bit instances Redis in a container, monitored by Metricbeat's Docker module and Filebeat collects the *json-file* logs
 * Dashboards for Packetbeat and Metricbeat
 * X-Pack with security